bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    The first form deletes a Pool record from the catalog database.
 The second form deletes a Volume record from the specified pool in the catalog database.
 The third form deletes the specified Job record from the catalog database.
 The last form deletes JobId records for JobIds n, m, o, p, q, r, and t.
 Where each one of the n,m,... is, of course, a number.
 That is a "delete jobid" accepts lists and ranges of jobids.

 disable
-   :index:`[TAG=Console->Command->disable] <triple: Console; Command; disable>` This command permits you to disable a Job for automatic scheduling.
+   :index:`[TAG=Console->Command->disable] <single: Console; Command; disable>` This command permits you to disable a Job for automatic scheduling.
 The job may have been previously enabled with the Job resource Enabled directive or using the console enable command.
-The next time the Director is reloaded or restarted, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the |bareosDir| configuration.
+The next time the Director is reloaded or restarted, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the |dir| configuration.

    The full form of this command is: